Code-Recipe/Java_Object-oriented_Programming/Chapter5/Chapter5.md

 (E) s.addInterest();

-2. In order to test polymorphism, which method must be used in the program?
+2.In order to test polymorphism, which method must be used in the program?

 (A) Either a SavingsAccount constructor or a CheckingAccount constructor